vaperrin98/beautiful-jekyll/index.md

 Let's say that we want to predict for politicians the political orientation of a neighborhood they like to win.

+***Let's do it!***

 <a name = "part3b"></a>
 ## 3.2.
 What does this mean for a politician?
+We selected potentially interesting variables.
+From this, we predict the majority party of each borough, and we get a 67.5% prediction accuracy (meh not too bad).
+Let's see how this accuracy transcribes geographically.

+-> put map of prediction compared to reality
+-> put confusion matrix

+We see that we are not too far from reality!
+But let's find a reason for all the wrongly predicted boroughs ...
+-> explain class imbalance
+-> try the prediction of percentage and then choose best percentage as winning party

 <a name = "conclusion"></a>
 # Conclusion